 Speakers: Lacey Prpić Hedtke, Vincent Mosley, Nayasia Coleman

-The series is a part of LGBTQ History Month and seeks to unearth the stories and history of LGBTIQ communities.
-It is presented annually by KSU’s GLBTIQ Student Programs, the Zuckerman Museum of Art, and the Department of Museums, Archives and Rare Books.
+The Museum Out/Loud series (formally known as MARBOut) is a part of LGBTQ History Month and seeks to unearth the stories and history of LGBTQ+ communities.
+It is presented annually by KSU’s LGBTQ Student Programs, the Zuckerman Museum of Art, and the Department of Museums, Archives and Rare Books.

 Kennesaw State University, 492 Prillaman Way, Kennesaw, GA 30144

 © 2013 Kennesaw State University.
 All rights reserved.

 Office Hours: Monday - Friday; 9:00am - 5:00pm